Cloudy030/cs511_delta/README.md

 ~~~

 ## Testing
-Django tests for model setup and data input are used.
+Django tests for filter function, graph, HTML pages, views, model setup and data input are implemented.
-Random data objects are created to be passed into the model in testing database for testing.

-If you change anything in the static folder, please run this command first before running the next command:
+If you change anything in the static folder, please run this command before running the next command:
 ~~~
 python3 manage.py collectstatic
 ~~~